-1.1.9 There are currently 5 specific groups reporting into the LSP, each has an action plan for 2004-09 and progress is monitored through exception reporting to the LSP Executive.
+There are currently 5 specific groups reporting into the LSP, each has an action plan for 2004-09 and progress is monitored through exception reporting to the LSP Executive.

-1.1.10 Whilst the current Community Strategy has provided a focus for planning and delivery, nevertheless we have recognised the need to improve this key document.
+Whilst the current Community Strategy has provided a focus for planning and delivery, nevertheless we have recognised the need to improve this key document.
 There is scope to improve target setting and action planning, and we have taken the opportunity with the development of the new Essex Local Area Agreement to revisit the strategy.
-The LSP commissioned research (Rochford Futures - published in November 2007) has identified, together with other community intelligence in our evidence base, some new priorities for the LSP.
-Additionally the LSP has reflected on its own operation and, in order to give better focus, it has decided that:
+The LSP commissioned research (Rochford Futures) published in November 2007 that, together with community intelligence from the development of the County-led Sustainable Community Strategy and LAA and our Access to Services Strategy, has identified some new priorities for the LSP.
+Additionally the LSP has reflected on its own operation and, in order to give better focus, it has decided to:

-- supporting statutory partnerships (eg CDRP, CYPSP) should deliver their strategies and be more effectively monitored by the LSP, and - the LSP's own focus and action plans would be of most value if they concentrated on projects that require partnership delivery.
+recognise that supporting statutory partnerships (eg CDRP, CYPSP) should deliver their strategies and be more effectively monitored by the LSP, and the LSP's own focus and action plans would comprise only projects that require partnership delivery.

-1.1.11 The intention is to deliver a new Sustainable Community Strategy for Rochford District by the end of July 2008.
+The intention is to deliver a new Sustainable Community Strategy for Rochford District by the end of July 2008.
 Meanwhile, the Council is reviewing and revising its Corporate Plan for 2008 onwards, for approval in June, taking on board the budgetary decisions of the Council, the aspirations contained in Vision to Reality, and the emerging themes in the Sustainable Community Strategy.
 Any new targets and objectives emerging from the new Sustainable Community Strategy will be picked up in the Council's Divisional Planning process, beginning with the budget development process from October 2008.
 Building on the experience of the first Community Strategy, the new Sustainable Community Strategy is better informed about the needs of our communities and will be better developed with a clearer focus through challenging, SMART action plans and underpinned by our robust performance management system.